Timothy San Pedro

 - San Pedro, Timothy (In Press).
 Internal and Environmental Safety Zones: Applying the Safety zone theory to Identity, Motivation, and Engagement in a Native American Literature Classroom.
 Journal of American Indian Education.

-- Grande, Sandy; San Pedro, Timothy & Windchief, Hawk (In Press).
+- Grande, Sandy; San Pedro, Timothy and Windchief, Hawk (In Press).
 21st Century Indigenous Identity Location: Remembrance, Reclamation, and Regeneration.
-In D. Koslow & L. Salett (Eds.).
+In D. Koslow, L. Salett (Eds.).
 Race, Ethnicity and Self: Identity in MultiCultural Perspective.
 Washington, D.C.: NASW Press.

 - Kinloch, Valerie, San Pedro, Timothy (2014).
 The space between listening and story-ing: Foundations for Projects in Humanization (PiH).
 In D. Paris, M.T.
 Winn (Eds.).
 Humanizing Research.
 Thousand Oaks, CA: Sage Publication.